What Iatrogenic Means & its Fatal Consequences:

 - Adverse reactions: The American Medical Association calculates 108,000 deaths from adverse pharmaceutical reactions, even though the medications prescribed were FDA-approved.

-These figures only represent hospitalized patients.
-Non-hospitalized patients, outpatients, dental patients and residents of care homes are not included, but are equally vulnerable to iatrogenic diseases.
+It is important to note that these figures only represent hospitalized patients.
+Non-hospitalized patients, outpatients, dental patients, and residents of care homes are not included but are equally vulnerable to iatrogenic diseases.

 Confirmation of death due to iatrogenic disease is an involved process.
-If you have lost someone you love and believe their death was the result of an adverse reaction or complication due to medical treatment, contact us for advice at 888-244-5480.
+If you have lost someone you love and believe their death was the result of an adverse reaction or complication due to medical treatment, please click here to contact us for advice or call us at 888-244-5480.
 Our experienced team of attorneys will make sure your rights are protected.